How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 John Bowlby was the first psychologist to study attachment styles theory.
 He didn’t classify attachment into different styles, but he did set the foundation for studying these styles.

-Bowlby wanted to know why children experienced separation anxiety when they were removed from their parents.
-Psychologists before him believed that separation anxiety and attachments to parents were learned behavior.
+Bowlby wanted to know why children experienced separation anxiety when removed from their parents.
+Psychologists before him believed that separation anxiety and attachments to parents were learned behaviors.
 Instead, Bowlby believed that attachment was an evolutionary process.
 After all, parents provide those basic needs that are necessary for survival.
 He theorized that children formed attachments as a part of an innate desire to stay alive.

 Schaffer and Emerson